FreakC-Foundation/FreakC/TUTORIAL.md

 <br/>

 # Things that you must not do
-You can not use a commands right next to a command because there will be errors.
+You can not use a command right next to a command because there will be errors.
 If you can understand the compiler's code, you will know what will happen.

 For example, if you type: